 - (a) Each team shall select a Captain and not more than two Alternate Captains.
 They shall be identified by the letter "C" or "A" on the front of their sweater and on the score sheet. - (b) Only one of the Captain or Alternate Captains who was on the floor at the time of the stoppage in play shall have the privilege of asking for the referee's interpretation of a rule, which has been applied.
-For infringement of this sub-section, a ten-minute misconduct penalty shall be assessed. - (c) Goalkeepers or playing coaches/managers shall not be entitled to the privileges of Captain/Alternate Captain.
+For infringement of this sub-section, a ten-minute misconduct penalty shall be assessed. - NOTE: In the Peewee Division and below it is acceptable for the Head Coach of a team to ask for the privilege of a Referee's interpretation of a rule, which has been applied.
+This must be done in a respectful manner and only during a stoppage in play. (added 2017) - (c) Goalkeepers or playing coaches/managers shall not be entitled to the privileges of Captain/Alternate Captain.

-- ?
-Does a team have to name a Captain and two Alternates? - A A team must name a Captain, however, Alternates are optional.
+Q Does a team have to name a Captain and two Alternates?

+A A team must name a Captain, however, Alternates are optional.

-- ?
-What is the procedure when the Referee notes no Captain or Alternates on the official score sheet? - A If no Captain or Alternates are listed on the official score sheet the Referee should request the coach to identify a Captain and record it on the official score sheet.
+Q What is the procedure when the Referee notes no Captain or Alternates on the official score sheet?

+A If no Captain or Alternates are listed on the official score sheet the Referee should request the coach to identify a Captain and record it on the official score sheet.